Blueberry Lavender Paleo Cake

 Free from: gluten, dairy, grains, and refined-sugar (paleo and vegan friendly options)

-I started planning this recipe a few weeks ago and was pretty excited to attempt to frost my first cake.
+I started planning this paleo cake recipe a few weeks ago and was pretty excited to attempt to frost my first cake.
 I even watched videos and bought all the tools for cake decorating–I was READY.
 Unfortunately, vegan and sugar-free frosting is just not as thick and creamy as frosting made with real cream and sugar.

-The cake still turned out amazing–I wouldn’t post it otherwise–but just know that this frosting is slightly thinner than a traditional cream cheese frosting.
+This paleo cake still turned out amazing–I wouldn’t post it otherwise–but just know that this frosting is slightly thinner than a traditional cream cheese frosting.
 I posted some tips in the steps below to make the frosting process a little easier!

 This recipe makes two 6-inch cakes for a tiered option as pictured below.
 Depending on the size you cut, this makes 8-10 slices.

 I have broken the recipe down to each of the three parts: cake, filling & frosting:

 - 1 box Simple Mills vanilla cake mix

 - 3 eggs (or egg substitute for a completely vegan cake!)

 - 1/3 cup water